Burtonsville, Maryland: 2020 census

+Income and poverty

 The median income for a household in the area was $138,416, and the median income for a family was $94,991.
 The per capita income for the area was $48,711.
 About 3.2% of the population were below the poverty line, including 1.6% of those under age 18 and 3.4% of those age 65 or over.

 Transportation

-Burtonsville is a public transport friendly town.
-It has over 10 Metro bus stops throughout the town.
-Residents take advantage of this bus service frequently.
-The town is also home to the Burtonsville Park & Ride, a large Metro and Charter bus stop/parking lot conveniently located right off of U.S. Route 29 going southbound.
+Burtonsville has over 10 Metro bus stops throughout the town.
+The town is also home to the Burtonsville Park & Ride, a large Metro and Charter bus stop/parking lot located right off of U.S. Route 29 going southbound.

 Nearby airports

 There are 3 major airports located within one hour driving: